kraoNEU/Clustering_Based_On_Emotions/README.md

 O  ur project, which is clustering based on emotions, has been developed using various techniques such as KMeans, GMM, BIRCH, PCA, AutoEncoders.
 The datasets contain Audio Files that are in .wav format which were collected from various open-source datasets such as: CREMA-D (Crowd-Sourced Emotional Multimodal Actors Dataset), SAVEE (Surrey Audio-Visual Expressed Emotions), TESS (Toronto Emotional Speech Set) all these datasets are pub-licly available.
 These Datasets were then converted to a 1-D array (while using Zero crossing Rate, Chroma Shift, Spec-trograph) or into a 3-D array matrix representation while using MFCC.
 The feature engineering techniques using various versions of the Fourier Transformation.

-Figure (a): 3 Components of Audio File: Amplitude, Frequency, and time.
-All are perpendicular to each other

-The Input dataset which is audio files are based on 3 components: Amplitude, Frequency and Time as stated in the figure (a).
+The Input dataset which is audio files are based on 3 components: Amplitude, Frequency and Time.
 The challenge here is that we cannot input the audio files directly.
 The Feature Engineering part of the dataset is where we trans-form the 3-component waveform that constitutes an audio file into a 1-D array and a 3-D array.
 These features capture the frequency and the waveform characteristics of the dataset.

 Using all these techniques to decompose and transform the waveform and to reduce it to lower dimension led to a lot of background understanding of the Fourier Transform and Short Fourier transform in case of Spectrograph.